Interreligious Studies and Islamic theology

 Study programs and courses

-Interreligious relations are an integral part of the Faculty’s study programs Religion and Society (bachelor and master), and of the joint first year courses for alle programs at the Faculty.
+Interreligious relations are an integral part of the Faculty’s study programs Religion and Society (bachelor and master), the master program in Religions and Diversity and of the joint first year courses for all programs at the Faculty.
 See overview of interreligious courses.

 Through the members of the research group, the Faculty of Theology is linked with the European Society for Intercultural Theology and Interreligious Studies (ESITIS).
 ESITIS publishes the journal Studies in Interreligious Dialogue.